hairyf/overlastic/docs/vue/provider.md

 # Injection Provider ✨ (v0.5.0+)

 In the presence of Context/Provider, accessing the current node context can become quite cumbersome.
-Using `useOverlayHolder` requires placing the `holder` in the node, while a global `Provider` can inherit the context from the node and render all pop-ups in batches.
+Using `useOverlay` requires placing the `holder` in the node, while a global `Provider` can inherit the context from the node and render all pop-ups in batches.

 Therefore, we provide the following components and hooks support: